Biographical and bibliographical essay

 Explains why libertarians hold the beliefs they do, in contrast to political conventional wisdom, and why they cannot be silent about them

-Discusses the results of a study that showed self-identified libertarians tend to reason logically about moral issues rather than rely on heuristics
+Discusses the results of the study "Understanding Libertarian Morality: The Psychological Dispositions of Self-Identified Libertarians", which showed self-identified libertarians tend to reason logically about moral issues rather than rely on heuristics

 Cartoons and Comic Strips